Carburetor heat: Operation

 Carburetor icing is caused by the temperature drop in the carburetor, as an effect of fuel vaporization, and the temperature drop associated with the pressure drop in the venturi.
 If the temperature drops below freezing, water vapor will freeze onto the throttle valve, and other internal surfaces of the carburetor.
 The venturi effect can reduce the air temperature by 70 F-change.
 In other words, air at an outside temperature of 100 F, can drop to 30 F in the carburetor.
 Carburetor icing most often occurs when the outside air temperature is below 70 F and the relative humidity is above 80 percent.

 Carburetor heat uses hot air drawn from the heat exchanger or heat stove (a metal plate around the exhaust manifold) to raise the temperature in the venturi section high enough to prevent or remove any ice build-up.
 Because hot air is less dense than cold air, engine power will drop when carburetor heat is used.

 Engines equipped with fuel injection do not require carb heat as they are not as prone to icing - the gasoline is injected as a steady stream just upstream of the intake valve, so evaporation occurs as the fuel/air mixture is being drawn into the cylinder, where metal temperatures are higher.
-The exception is monopoint or TBI injection systems which spray fuel onto the throttle plate.
+The exception is mono-point or TBI injection systems which spray fuel onto the throttle plate.

 Some multipoint injection engines route engine coolant through the throttle body to prevent ice build-up during prolonged idling.
 This prevents ice from forming around the throttle plate but does not draw large amounts of hot air into the engine as carburetor heat does.